 An automated hematology analyzer (Sysmex KX-1000N, Sysmex Corporation, Japan) calibrated in accordance with manufacturer standards was used to perform the complete blood count (CBC), which included the platelet count.
 For coagulation investigations, the citrated samples were centrifuged for 15 minutes at 3,000 rpm to produce platelet-poor plasma.
 Using an automated coagulometer and standardized commercial reagents, the prothrombin time (PT) and activated partial thromboplastin time (aPTT) were measured within two hours of sample collection.
 Fibrinogen concentration and D-dimer levels were determined from stored plasma aliquots that had been maintained at −20°C for a maximum of 14 days.
 Enzyme-linked immunosorbent assay (ELISA) kits were used for these tests, in accordance with the guidelines provided by the manufacturer and quality control standards.

 To confirm reagent and apparatus performance, daily internal quality controls were conducted using both normal and abnormal reference plasmas.
 To improve analytical precision and reduce random error, each experiment was performed twice, and the mean of two measurements was noted.
-Standard operating procedures (SOPs) were closely followed in the lab, and all equipment was regularly maintained and calibrated before use.
+Standard operating procedures (SOPs) were closely followed in the laboratory were closely followed, and all equipment was were regularly maintained and calibrated before use.

 2.6 Data Management and Statistical Analysis